BlissCatalyst/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    - The DOM is the Document Object Model.
+It is the bridge that allows us to use Javascript to manipulate things in on the webpage without changing any of the HTML and CSS.

 2. What is an event?

+    - An event is an action or a specific circumnstance specified by the developer.

 3. What is an event listener?

+    - An event listener waits for an event to occur and when it does, it performs an action.

 4. Why would we convert a NodeList into an Array?

+    - When a NodeList is stored, it acts like an array, but doesn't always act the same.
+In order to access the methods we need, we have to convert it into an array.

 5. What is a component?

+    - A component is a piece of code that is easily reusable.
+It doesn't require any outside CSS, HTML, or Javascript to work.
+A well-made component can be picked up and pasted anywhere, without issue.

 ### Git Set up